 - Must meet all requirements outlined in NFPA 1003 (edition listed above) - Must pass written certification examination with a minimum score of 70/100 (70%) - The exam consists of 100 questions with a 90-minute time limit.
-Multiple choice and true/false questions can be expected. - If a Firefighter II candidate who completed the required course does not achieve at least a grade of 70%, the person will be allowed up to two retests.
-If a minimum grade of 70% has not been attained after two retests, the candidate shall retake the entire course before again being allowed to write the examination. - Must participate in all practical skills during the course - Must attain a grade of "pass" on the practical exam - Student must pay the practical skills examination fee to the district college - An Airport Fire Fighter candidate shall complete all of the testing stations either as an individual or as a team, as defined.
+Multiple choice and true/false questions can beexpected. - If a Firefighter II candidate who completed the required course does not achieve at least a grade of 70%, the person will be allowed up to two retests.
+If a minimum grade of 70% has not been attained after two retests, the candidate shall retake the entire course before again being allowed to write the examination. - Must participate in all practical skills during the course - Must attain a grade of "pass" on the practical exam - o Student must pay the practical skills examination fee to the district college - An Airport Fire Fighter candidate shall complete all of the testing stations either as an individual or as a team, as defined.
 Practical skills examinations are graded on a pass/fail basis. - An Airport Fire Fighter candidate shall safely and successfully complete all tasks within the selected skills stations of the examination to receive a passing grade. - Candidates who fail up to two (2) stations may retest on the same day at no additional cost.
 If, after retesting, the candidates fail the station(s) again, they must retake the entire examination at a later date. - Candidates who fail three (3) or more stations on their initial examination attempt must retake the entire examination at a later date as well.
 This requirement is necessitated by the random examination skills selection process.
-Such retakes also require payment of another examination fee.
+Such retakes also require payment of another examination fee. - Students have a total of three attempts to pass the practical skills exam.
+If a student fails all three attempts, the student must retake the entire course prior to entering into the testing process again.

-A prospective Airport Fire Fighter who satisfies all components of the certification process will receive a nonexpiring IFSAC accredited Wisconsin ARFF certification.
+A prospective Airport Fire Fighter who satisfies all components of the certification process will receive a non-expiring IFSAC accredited Wisconsin ARFF certification.

-NOTE: All live-fire evolutions shall occur at live-fire training centers of the WTCS, fire department training centers which meet the same facility criteria as WTCS live-fire training centers, or acquired structures meeting the requirement of the current edition of NFPA 1403, Standard on Live Fire Training Evolutions.
+NOTE: All live-fire evolutions shall occur at live-fire training centers of the WTCS, fire department training centers which meet the same facility criteria as WTCS live-fire training centers or acquired structures meeting the requirement of the current edition of NFPA 1403, Standard on Live Fire Training Evolutions.